sparcl package

 • include (list, optional) – List of field names to include in each record.
 Defaults to ‘DEFAULT’, which will return the fields tagged as ‘default’.

 • dataset_list (list, optional) – List of data sets from which to retrieve spectra data.
-Defaults to None, meaning all data sets hosted on the SPARC database.
+Defaults to None, meaning all data sets hosted on the SPARCL database.

 • verbose (bool, optional) – Set to True for in-depth return statement.
 Defaults to False.